How to Use Your SIM for Cellular Data in Windows 11

 Is Microsoft to discontinue its mobile plans app on Windows by February 2026?

-Yes, Microsoft plans to discontinue its mobile plans app on Windows by February 2026.
-This means users will no longer be able to purchase or manage mobile data plans directly through this specific app on their Windows devices after that date.
+Microsoft plans to retire the mobile plans app on Windows by February 2026.
+Managing data plans directly through that specific application will cease after that date.

 Was this guide helpful?